mala23/faast/README.md

 ##### Functionality
 - Passenger can touch in at station
 - Passenger can touch out at station
+- Passenger should know if its checked in or not
-- Passenger can enter coach
+- Passenger can board coach
+- Passenger should know if its boarded or not
 - Passenger can alight coach
 - Train is made of a number of carriages
 - Train can travel from station to station